kirilkirkov/PHP-Selenium-Testing-Framework/README.md

 Press Ctrl+C to stop the tests gracefully.
 This will ensure that the Selenium session is properly terminated.

 ## Writing Tests
 Create your test classes in the tests directory.
 Test classes should follow the naming convention *Test.php and should be placed under the Tests namespace.
+Each separate test method should ends with suffix "_test".

 Example test class:
 ```php